Social media is always evolving. Keep an eye on these trends to stay ahead of the curve in 2020 and beyond.

-Greater investment in social media advertising.
+Greater investment in social media advertising

 "Facebook has delivered a suite of advertising products specifically for retail that enable brands to do things they couldn't before," Ryan said.
-"The platform is making it easier for retailers to innovate, and this activity will only be amplified in 2019."
+"The platform is making it easier for retailers to innovate, and this activity will only be amplified in [the future]."
 [Interested in finding the right social media marketing solution for your small business?
 Check out our best picks.]

-The rise of 'microinfluencers.'
+The rise of microinfluencers

 Before social media influencers, brands relied on celebrities and characters to sell their products.
 When audiences started to crave more authentic advertising, brands turned to social media influencers.

-"Now, people are posting Stories and video, and it's crucial that advertisers make the transition to these mediums," said Ryan.
+"Now, people are posting stories and video, and it's crucial that advertisers make the transition to these mediums," said Ryan.
 "To effectively reach consumers, ads need to feel authentic and unobtrusive.
 Instagram Stories is a non-interruptive advertising platform that aligns with consumers' preferences."

-"While the expectation is that IGTV will ultimately carry advertising, for now it does not," said Todd Krizelman, CEO of MediaRadar.
+"While the expectation is that IGTV will ultimately carry [paid] advertising, for now it does not," said Todd Krizelman, CEO of MediaRadar.
 "Although IGTV peaked as the top 25th U.S. iPhone app immediately after launch, it has since fallen off dramatically."

-"Evaluate what's right for your brand – especially in a time when consumers are calling out inauthenticity within brands and looking to other sources," McDonald added.
+"Evaluate what's right for your brand – especially in a time when consumers are calling out inauthenticity within brands and looking to other sources," McDonald said.
 "Only do what makes sense for your brand."